Work About Process Blog Contact

 There are three states to handle:

-resultexists with no error, so we show the thank-you message and hide the form. - Server error —
+1. Success: result exists with no error, so we show the thank-you message and hide the form.

-result.errorexists but is not an input error (e.g. the database is down), so we show the error message above the form. - Validation errors —
+2. Server error: result.error exists but is not an input error (e.g. the database is down), so we show the error message above the form.

 Getting notified